wombleton/gitlaw-nz/acts/S/Smoke-free Environments Act 1990.md

     *   (c) when required under [section 41B][80] to give information, gives information the person knows to be false or misleading.

-    Section 41E: inserted, on 10 March 2004, by [section 29][213] of the Smoke-free Environments Amendment Act 2003 (2003 No 127).
+    Section 41E: inserted, on 10 March 2004, by [section 29][214] of the Smoke-free Environments Amendment Act 2003 (2003 No 127).

+    Section 41E: amended, on 1 July 2013, by [section 413][168] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 41F Enforcement

 *   (1) It is the Director-General's duty to enforce this Part.

-    (2) An information in respect of an offence against this Part must be laid by the Director-General or a person authorised by the Director-General.
+    (2) Every prosecution for an offence against this Part must be commenced by the Director-General or a person authorised by the Director-General.

-    (3) An information in respect of an offence against this Part may be laid at any time within 1 year after the time the matter it relates to arose.
+    (3) Despite anything to the contrary in [section 25][170] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Part ends on the date that is 12 months after the date on which the offence was committed.

-    (4) Subsection (3) overrides [section 14][169] of the Summary Proceedings Act 1957\.
+    (4) \[Repealed\]

-    Section 41F: inserted, on 10 March 2004, by [section 29][213] of the Smoke-free Environments Amendment Act 2003 (2003 No 127).
+    Section 41F: inserted, on 10 March 2004, by [section 29][214] of the Smoke-free Environments Amendment Act 2003 (2003 No 127).

+    Section 41F(2): replaced, on 1 July 2013, by [section 413][168] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 41F(3): replaced, on 1 July 2013, by [section 413][168] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 41F(4): repealed, on 1 July 2013, by [section 413][168] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 3
 Health Sponsorship Council